 Analysis and Test Results

-Some harnesses were comfortable enough for spending considerable time "working" hard routes while other harnesses were too painful for more than a few minutes of hanging.
-Most have some form of padding around the waist belt and leg loops to help cushion and transfer the load, but some of the full body harnesses just use wide nylon webbing which tends to be less comfortable.
+Some harnesses were comfortable enough for spending considerable time "working" hard routes, while other harnesses were too painful for more than a minute or two of hanging.
+Most have some form of padding around the waist belt and leg loops to help cushion and transfer the weight, but some of the full-body harnesses just use wide nylon webbing, which tends to be less comfortable.
 We want kids to find the most comfortable option available, so they can more fully enjoy what climbing offers, and regardless of the style of harness, we evaluate how well they perform when stacked up against the rest.
 Hanging comfort represents 40% of the total score.

 Standing Comfort and Mobility

-The Petzl Macchu was a super comfortable harness that does a great job of moving with active kids due to having a soft, yet supportive padding.
+The Black Diamond Momentum is a super comfortable harness that does a great job of moving with active kids due to having a soft yet supportive padding.

-Not every kid need a fully featured harness with gear loops and high tech molded panels.
+Not every kid needs a fully-featured harness with gear loops and high-tech molded panels.
 Some harnesses focus on more basic features like buckles that are easy to adjust to help kids get in and adjusted easily, or buckles that are purposefully located away from fiddly kid hands, and rightfully so.

-Some harnesses allow kids to easily slip in and out of them, while others have buckles that don't slide very well requiring a bit more time to adjust.
-Sit harnesses in our test all have similar features and we broke down which harnesses do a better job of making their features usable.
+Some harnesses allow kids to easily slip in and out of them, while others have buckles that don't slide very well, requiring an adult or a bit more time to adjust.
+Sit harnesses in our test all have similar features, and we broke down which harnesses do a better job of making their features usable.
 For instance, the gear loops on the Black Diamond Momentum don't sit square on the hips due to the waist belt only having one auto-locking buckle combined with a cut that doesn't center for most kids.
-The Mammut Ophir deals with this issue by adding a second waist buckle so it can be tensioned equally on both sides keeping everything centered.
+The Mammut Ophir deals with this issue by adding a second waist buckle so it can be tensioned equally on both sides, keeping those gear loops centered.

-The Edelrid Finn II has gear loops like the rest, but at half the size, they limit the amount of gear that can be stowed on them.
-Full body harnesses offer a larger variety of features.
-Some basic models have super easy quick adjustments for getting a secure fit.
-Others like the Petzl Ouistiti have secondary attachment points, gear loops and foam padded body panels to add comfort.
-There is a harness for every style kid climber out there.
+Full-body harnesses offer a larger variety of features.
+Some basic models have super easy, quick adjustments for getting a secure fit.
+Others, like the Petzl Ouistiti, have secondary attachment points, gear loops, and foam padded body panels to add comfort.
+There is a harness for every style of kid climber out there.
 Crushing hard sport leads at the Red on the weekend?
-The Petzl Macchu might be just what you are looking for.
+The Mammut Ophir might be just what you are looking for.

 To measure versatility, we used two different main criteria.
 First, how wide of a fit range does it have: a harness like the Petzl Simba that can expand to grow with a kid or fit every kid at camp will be naturally more versatile.
 A harness that isn't user-friendly scored lower.
-Second, as a child progresses, will this harness perform for advanced climbers that need a different set of features?
+Second, as a child progresses, will this harness perform well as they advance as climbers and need a different set of features?

 Again user-friendly characteristics are important.
 Are the gear loops accessible and easy to pull gear from?

 Do the buckles slide smooth enough for the climber to tighten them easily, or does it require extra fiddling or help from mom or dad?
-Both the Editors' Choice Mammut Ophir and the Top Pick for Versatility, Petzl Macchu have similar versatility.
-Both will allow a climber to progress to leading or following routes.
+The Mammut Ophir has great versatility and will allow a climber to lead or follow routes.

 Getting the right harness isn't about just choosing those that we highlight as our favorites, as we may overlook a need you have.
 It's important to take into account each metric and determine what your needs are.
-There is a harness for everyone.
+There is a perfect harness for just about every kid.
 We hope that our review gives the information needed to help you in purchasing a harness.
 Remember, the harnesses in our test are the most popular harnesses available, and no option in our test would be a poor choice if the features and comfort match the style of climbing the child will be doing.
 Lastly, don't forget to check out the best climbing gear out there.
 This list was hand curated just for you.